 Kentucky law prohibits a minor from being prosecuted for prostitution and prevents a child sex trafficking victim from being charged or prosecuted for a status offense related to trafficking victimization.
-Rather than facing a punitive response, commercially sexually exploited youth will receive specialized services designed to alleviate the unique trauma associated with trafficking victimization.
+Rather than facing a punitive response, commercially sexually exploited youth are directed to specialized services through child welfare.

-Hinges on age Incorporates a Service Response Procedure Extension of non-criminalization Eliminates criminal liability through a separate non-crim provision Provides for a specialized service response Mandates law enforcement referral to a child serving agency Expressly allows for temporary protective custody Prohibits prosecution, adjudication, or conviction only Contemplates detention and/or arrest Extends protection to other prostitution- related offenses Extends protection to non- prostitution offenses \checkmark √ √ 1 √ √ \checkmark 1
+Hinges on age corporates vice Respo Proc edure Extension of non-criminalization Eliminates criminal liability through a separate non-crim provision Provides for a specialized service response Mandates law enforcement referral to a child serving agency Expressly allows for temporary protective custody Prohibits prosecution, adjudication, or conviction only Contemplates detention and/or arrest Extends protection to other prostitution- related offenses Extends protection to non- prostitution offenses \checkmark √ √ 1 √ 1 √ 1

 Kentucky law prevents a minor from being prosecuted for prostitution or loitering for prostitution purposes through a separate non-criminalization provision.
 Under this separate provision, a law enforcement officer may take a minor suspected of prostitution into temporary protective custody; further, the law enforcement officer must refer the child to the Cabinet for Health and Family Services (CHFS).
-However, this provision also allows a minor to be detained for investigative purposes.
+However, this provision also allows a minor to be detained or "investigative purposes," which is not defined to limit the detention to determining if the detained individual is a minor.

-Upon referral to CHFS, the cabinet must initiate a specialized protective response, which includes the provision of treatment, housing, and services that are consistent with the child's trafficking victim status.
+Upon referral to CHFS, the Cabinet must initiate a specialized protective response, which includes the provision of treatment, housing, and services that are consistent with the child's trafficking victim status.
 The cabinet will proceed with the case under statutes governing dependency, abuse, and neglect.
 Kentucky law extends non-criminalization to status offenses committed as a result of trafficking victimization.
 However, Kentucky's human trafficking offense includes all commercially sexually exploited children regardless of whether force, fraud, or coercion was used, regardless of whether a buyer exploited the youth without a trafficker's involvement, and regardless of whether the victim identified the trafficker.
 Accordingly, all commercially sexually exploited children should be protected from prosecution for those offenses.